PeopleRonald D. Rogge

 - implicit attitudes (e.g., subconscious attitudes toward a partner or family member that can shape the course of relationships)

-To explore these research interests, Dr. Rogge has 1) conducted a project in his own lab that followed 303 newlywed couples on a yearly basis over the first four years of marriage, 2) conducted a joint project with Dr. Reis following 175 newlywed couples over the first 18 months of marriage, and developed and implemented an innovative program of online research comprised of a series of over 20 large-scale online research projects - see http://www.couples-research.com - that have collected data from over 28,000 online respondents, augmenting his laboratory studies of romantic relationships.
+To explore these research interests, Dr. Rogge has 1) conducted a project in his own lab that followed 303 newlywed couples on a yearly basis over the first four years of marriage, 2) conducted a joint project with Dr. Reis following 175 newlywed couples over the first 18 months of marriage, and developed and implemented an innovative program of online research comprised of a series of over 20 large-scale online research projects - see http://www.couples-research.com - that have collected data from over 35,000 online respondents, augmenting his laboratory studies of romantic relationships and families.
 Dr. Rogge and his students typically use advanced multivariate statistical techniques (e.g., Item Response Theory, Hierarchical Linear Modeling, Structural Equation Modeling, Latent Class Analysis) to examine the relationships between sets of variables being examined.

 Courses Offered (subject to change)